-During the focus group discussions with young men, they said they experienced stigma (a negative stereotype) as being labelled by community members as "bayaye" which denotes that someone has got multiple sexual partners, goes to night clubs, and uses alcohol and drugs.
-The boys and young men were, therefore, seen as "badly behaved" and "promiscuous" due to their previous engagement in Karaoke, dancing and going to night clubs and having multiple sexual partners:
+During the focus group discussions with young men, they said they experienced stigma (a negative stereotype) as being labelled by community members as 'bayaye', which denotes that someone has got multiple sexual partners, goes to nightclubs, and uses alcohol and drugs.
+The boys and young men were, therefore, seen as 'badly behaved' and 'promiscuous' due to their previous engagement in karaoke, dancing and going to nightclubs, and having multiple sexual partners:

-"When I went back people in the community, they stigmatized me.
+"When I went back, people in the community, they stigmatized me.
 They said that, "he is back to spoil our children" because we had a dancing group where we could perform certain dances".
-(Edmond, aged 18).
+(Edmond, aged 18)

-This implies that when the young men are reintegrated to their communities the people still picture them as they were before they were reintegrated (when they were being exploited).
+This implies that when the young men are reintegrated into their communities, the people still picture them as they were, before they were reintegrated (when they were being exploited).
 They do not see these boys and young men as 'victims' but as 'badly behaved'; their exploitation is seen as promiscuity.